awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 You can specify either a custom origin or an Amazon S3 origin in a single request; not both\.

 **customHeaders**
 You can include custom headers with the request by specifying a header name and value pair for each custom header\.
-You can't add headers that are blacklisted for origin custom headers or hooks, and a header with the same name can't be present in request\.headers or in request\.origin\.custom\.customHeaders\.
+You can't add headers that are blacklisted for origin custom headers or hooks, and a header with the same name can't be present in `request.headers` or in `request.origin.custom.customHeaders`\.
 The restrictions for request\.headers also apply to custom headers\.
 For more information, see [Custom Headers that CloudFront Can’t Add to Origin Requests](add-origin-custom-headers.md#add-origin-custom-headers-blacklist) and [Blacklisted Headers](lambda-requirements-limits.md#lambda-blacklisted-headers)\.

 **domainName**
 The domain name of the origin server, like www\.example\.com\.
 The domain name can't be empty, can't include a colon \(:\), and can't use the IPV4 address format\.
 The domain name can be up to 253 characters\.

 **keepaliveTimeout**
 How long, in seconds, that CloudFront should try to maintain the connection to your origin after receiving the last packet of a response\.
-The value must be a number in the range of 1 to 60 seconds\.
+The value must be a number in the range of 1–60 seconds\.

 **path**
 The directory path at the server where the request should locate content\.
 The path should start with a slash \(/\) but should have no trailing / \(like path/\)\.
 The path should be URL encoded, with a maximum length of 255 characters\.

 **port**
 The port at your custom origin\.
-The port must be 80 or 443, or a number in the range of 1024 to 65535\.
+The port must be 80 or 443, or a number in the range of 1024–65535\.

 **protocol \(origin requests only\)**
 The origin protocol policy that CloudFront should use when fetching objects from your origin\.
 The value can be `http` or `https`\.

 **readTimeout**
 How long, in seconds, CloudFront should wait for a response after forwarding a request to the origin, and how long CloudFront should wait after receiving a packet of a response before receiving the next packet\.
-The value must be a number in the range of 4 to 60 seconds\.
+The value must be a number in the range of 4–60 seconds\.

 **sslProtocols**
 The SSL protocols that CloudFront can use when establishing an HTTPS connection with your origin\.
 Values can be the following: `TLSv1.2`, `TLSv1.1`, `TLSv1`, `SSLv3`\.